+Hi guys!
 Germany is famous for its Christmas markets.
 And of course there are some beautiful ones in and around Stuttgart, as well.
-This year, I went to three of them: the one in Stuttgart, the medieval one in Esslingen and the baroque one in Ludwigsburg,
+In this post, I would like to point out three of them: the one in Stuttgart, the medieval one in Esslingen and the baroque one in Ludwigsburg,

 I was lucky when I went to the Christmas market in Stuttgart during my lunch break as it had just begun to snow.
 And of course Christmas markets always look amazing when it’s snowing…

 A great thing to do for kids is ride the miniature steam-train on Schlossplatz:

 The Christmas market in Stuttgart is one of the oldest of its kind in Europe.
 Its roots date back to the 16th century.
 And it is also a very large one, including parts of the Schlossplatz, the whole Schillerplatz, several streets between Schillerplatz and Marktplatz and the whole Marktplatz.
 Around 280 beautifully decorated stands offer food, drinks, Christmas decorations and much more.
 Especially the roofs of the stands are worth looking at.